kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 docker push $(minikube ip):5000/test-img
 ```

+---

-# Building images inside of minikube
+## 5. Building images inside of minikube using SSH

-Use `minikube ssh` to connect to the virtual machine, and run the `docker build` there:
+Use `minikube ssh` to run commands inside the minikube node, and run the `docker build` directly there.
+Any command you run there will run against the same daemon that kubernetes cluster is using.

 ```shell
 docker build